 They’ve met for the first time already 30 years ago while he was living in India and she was traveling around there.
 As life sometimes goes, even though they fell in love, circumstances didn’t allow them to continue their relationship after she had to head back to France.
 Years went by, but still they never really forgot about each other until she found a voice message of him around seven years ago.
 Now they are finally back together, married, based in France and traveling the world together.
 Isn’t that just super romantic?

-Anyway, for us also it is super inspiring seeing people in their late 50s backpacking the world, hitchhiking and being away from home for several months.
+Anyway, for us also it is super inspiring seeing people in their late 50s backpacking the world, hitchhiking, and being away from home for several months.
 So don’t let something stop you from living your dream, especially not your age.

 As you might have realized from this post we just loved Kampot and enjoyed our time there completely.
 (Well, obviously not the part about being sick, but you know what I mean) We actually even have been a little sad when entering the Van to Sihanoukville.
-But there as well highlights were waiting for us.
-I will tell you about that in the next post.